boonebgorges/bp-groupblog/readme.txt

 `get_groupblog_blog_id( $group_id )`
 `groupblog_group_id( $blog_id )`
 `get_groupblog_group_id( $blog_id )`
-* Group admin now has the option of either creating a new blog or associating one of his blogs with the new group
+* Group admin now has the option of either creating a new blog or associating one of his blogs with the new group.
+* Moved resource folders to the theme folder where they belong.
+* Added version constant.
+* Updated the installation instructions in the Readme.

 = 1.0.1 =
 * Added backticks for code in readme.txt